All Episodes

 We can't let anybody escape.

-We can't let people come here like General Electric and make billions of dollars, and they actually got a rebate back.
+We can't let people come here like General Electric and make billions of dollars.

-And you believe that they got a $320 million rebate after they didn't pay any taxes.
+They got a $320 million rebate after they didn't pay any taxes.

-So we realize that's not right.
+So we realized that's not right.

 Basically, this idea of somebody paying 15%, these billionaires and millionaires paying 15%, while working people are paying 30%.